rilhia/the-hallucinated-truth/README.md

 ---

-### 1.1 Create or Log Into Google Developer Console
+### 1.1 Create or Log-in to Google Developer Console

 Go to: